Skip to main content

 Where can I obtain my original, long-form birth certificate if I was not born in Bryan?

-If you were born in Texas you may request your original, long-form certificate directly from Texas Vital Statistics or from the City or County registrar of your place of birth.
+If you were born in Texas you may request your original (long-form) birth certificate directly from Texas Vital Statistics or from the City or County registrar of your place of birth.

-If you were born outside of Texas, please contact the State Registrar in the state you were born.
+If you were born outside of Texas, please contact the department of health in the state you were born in.
+We cannot provide an out-of-state birth certificate.

 How do I change or correct the information on a birth or death certificate?